THE PRECOLONIAL FILIPINOS

 That same year of 1589, Licentiate Gaspar de Ayala sent a letter to the Spanish king.
 The licentiate reported that their encomienda in Cagayan Valley was under rebellion:

 “Four or five months ago[,] two soldiers came from the city of Segovia, located in the province of Cagayan.
 They were sent by the alcalde-mayor of that province, bringing word that the province was all in rebellion and that the Indians had killed many Spaniards.”

 — Licentiate Gaspar de Ayala, July 1589

-The natives of Cagayan Valley in Northern Luzon overran a Spanish fort, killing many Castilians and their encomiendero.
+The natives of Cagayan Valley in Northern Luzon overran a Spanish fort, killing their encomiendero and several Castilians.
 As for the Spanish reprisal, Don Santiago de Vera sent his army, and they turned Cagayan Valley’s vast rice fields and rich coconut plantations into ashes.

 However, to their Castilian shock, the rebels of Cagayan Valley frustrated the Spaniards by burning their huts, retreating to the mountains, and leaving their community useless for Spanish use.

 THE UNIFYING SPIRIT